hkdb/SSHshare/README.md

 - Input File Name Contains Unsupported Characters(\`)
 - Encrypt is selected but the input file has a .ssh extension
 - Decrypt is selected but the input file does not have a .ssh extension
-- `(pending)` Encrypt is selected but private key is specified
+- Encrypt is selected but private key is specified
-- `(pending)` Decrypt is selected but public key is specified
+- Decrypt is selected but public key is specified

-Questionable Conditions that the application will verify with User via A Dialog Message:

-- Output File Name Matches a File in the Output Directory
+- When user tries to drag and drop files (`Until Drag and Drop is implemented`)

 ## Dependencies
 ---